I’ve been really into light and fresh pastas and grain salads this summer, and this Lemon Orzo Pasta Salad just might be my favorite one yet.

 Instructions

 - Make the Spiced Chickpeas.
-Transfer the chickpeas to a clean dish towel or a layer of paper towels and gently pat dry as much as you can without smushing them.
+Transfer the chickpeas to a clean dish towel.
+Gently rub to dry them of as much as you can without smushing them.

-- Add the salt, oregano, paprika, thyme, and onion powder to the chickpeas, and toss well to coat the chickpeas.
-Cook for 2 to 4 minutes to allow flavors to blend, then take off the heat and wipe out the pan.
+- Add the 1 teaspoon kosher salt, oregano, paprika, thyme, and onion powder to the chickpeas, and toss well to coat the chickpeas.
+Cook for 30 seconds, stirring constantly to coat the chickpeas and to prevent spices from burning.
+Remove from the heat and set aside.

-- Meanwhile, cook the orzo.
-Bring a large pot of water to a boil for the orzo and salt generously.
-Cook the orzo until just al dente (don’t cook until soft; it will continue cooking in the sauce).
-Drain the orzo in a colander fitted over a bowl, reserving 1/2 cup of the cooking water.
+- Cook the orzo.
+Bring a large pot of water to a boil and salt generously.
+Add the orzo and cook according to the box instructions until just al dente (donโt cook until soft; it will continue cooking in the sauce).
+Drain the orzo in a colander fitted over a bowl, reserving 1 cup (240 mL) or 2 big ladles if the cooking water.

-- Add half of the pasta water to the frying pan and whisk to combine.
-Add in the hot cooked orzo, lemon juice, and sundried tomatoes, tossing to combine (with tongs or a sturdy silicone spatula).
-Add the remaining pasta water, as needed to bring the sauce together.
+- Add 1/4 cup (60 mL) pasta water to the pan and whisk to combine.
+Add in the hot orzo and chopped sun-dried tomatoes, tossing to combine (with tongs or a sturdy silicone spatula).
+Add more pasta water as needed to bring the sauce together and/or if the orzo sticks a lot.

-- Add in the spinach and toss gently until wilted.
-Add in the spiced chickpeas and toss again.
+- Add in the spinach and 2 tablespoons lemon juice and toss gently until wilted.
+Add in the spiced chickpeas and toss to warm.
 Take off the heat.
-Add the basil gremolata and toasted pine nuts and toss gently.
+Add the basil gremolata and toss gently.
 Taste for seasonings, adding lemon juice or salt as needed.

 Notes